Rahat464/ecs506u/README.md

 8. Press o + enter

 ## Troubleshooting
-If after step 4. you're not able to type into the terminal:
+If after step 4. you're not able to type into the terminal:<br>
-5. Open a new terminal window and navigate to frontend folder: enter ```cd frontend``` into the new terminal continue from step 6.
+5. Open a new terminal window and navigate to frontend folder: enter ```cd frontend``` into the new terminal<br>
+continue from step 6.

-To manually open the localhost in your browser, search this url: http://localhost:5173/
+To manually open the localhost in your browser, search this url: http://localhost:5173/ <br>

 To see all the shortcuts: press h + enter